MengyiG/MyLeetCodePractice/README.md

 - difficulties 自己实现过程中遇到哪些困难
 - others 今日收获，记录一下自己的学习时长

-## DAY 1: Binary Search & Remove Elements
+## D-1: Binary Search & Remove Elements

 - [x] Problem 704
-  - [ ] Problem 35, easy
+  - [x] Problem 35
-  - think about when to use break;
-  - when to find the target, try to get the left and right edges.
   - [ ] Problem 34, medium
-  - [ ] Problem 69, easy
+  - [ ] Problem 69
-  - [ ] Problem 367, easy
+  - [ ] Problem 367
 - [x] Problem 27

-  - [x] Problem 26, easy
+  - [x] Problem 26
-  - [x] Problem 283, easy
+  - [ ] Problem 283
     - swap while keeping track of the 2 pointers.
-  - [ ] Problem 844, easy
+  - [ ] Problem 844
-  - [ ] Problem 977, easy
+  - [ ] Problem 977

 - what I have learned & useful links
   - [binary search](https://programmercarl.com/0704.%E4%BA%8C%E5%88%86%E6%9F%A5%E6%89%BE.html) & [video](https://www.bilibili.com/video/BV1fA4y1o715/)
   - [remove element](https://programmercarl.com/0027.%E7%A7%BB%E9%99%A4%E5%85%83%E7%B4%A0.html) & [video](https://www.bilibili.com/video/BV12A4y1Z7LP/?spm_id_from=333.788&vd_source=d216e0483cb2bc8d1140b35f1674e41d)
 - thoughts:
   - 704
-    - to identify if the search range if valid or not, we can try to use a value to test, for example, in a while loop, to check if we should use [left, right] or [left, right), we can try to test if it makes senses when left == right.
+    - to identify if the search range if valid or not, we can try to use a value to test, for example, in a while loop, to check if we should use [left, right] or [left, right), we could try to test if it makes senses when left == right.
     - to decide how to move the pointer, i.e, whether left = middle or left = middle +1, we need to go back to chcek the condition.
 If the condition is if(nums[middle] > target) and if the range is [left, right], it means that middle is definitely not the value that we are looking for, then in this case, we should move to middle+1.
 In a word, do not duplicate the searching range.
 However, if the range is [left, right), it means that the next searching range is not including the right pointer, so right = middle or left = middle+1.
-  - 27 -> 2 pointers
+  - 27, use slow and fast pointers.
     - Initialize index to 0, which represents the current position for the next non-target element.
     - Iterate through each element of the input array using the i pointer.
     - For each element nums[i], check if it is equal to the target value.